heldanna/uni-assignments/README.md

 # Why create this repository?
-So I can show others what I've worked on, and connect with people through code and our coursework!
+So I can demonstrate to others what I've worked on, and connect with my peers through code and our coursework!

 # When did you take these courses?
 COP 3223 (Intro to Programming with C) - Fall 2021